Former Biography Fellows

 Susan Bernofsky has translated 18 books, including six by the Swiss-German modernist author Robert Walser, and novels by Jenny Erpenbeck, Yoko Tawada, Gregor von Rezzori, and others.
 She is Chair of the PEN Translation Committee and sits on the PEN board.
 She received the 2006 Helen and Kurt Wolff Translation Prize and the 2012 Calwer Hermann Hesse Translation Prize, as well as awards and fellowships from the American Council of of Learned Societies, the PEN Translation Fund, the NEA, the NEH, and the Lannan Foundation.
 She has a PhD in Comparative Literature from Princeton, and an MFA in Fiction Writing from Washington University.
 She is also the author of Foreign Words: Translator-Authors in the Age of Goethe, and co-editor (with Esther Allen) of In Translation: Translators on Their Work and What it Means.
 Bernofsky has taught at Queens College, CUNY, and currently teaches literary translation in the MFA Writing Program of the Columbia University School of the Arts, where she serves as Director of Literary Translation.
 As a Leon Levy fellow she worked on a biography of Robert Walser.
 (Photo: Jacobia Dahm)

 Siobhan Roberts is a Toronto journalist and author whose work focuses on mathematics and science.
 Her first book, King of Infinite Space: Donald Coxeter, The Man Who Saved Geometry, won the Mathematical Association of America's 2009 Euler Prize for expanding the public's view of mathematics.
 She wrote and produced a documentary, The Man Who Saved Geometry, which aired on TVOntario's The View from Here.
 Her second book, Wind Wizard: Alan Davenport and the Art of Wind Engineering, will be published by Princeton, and she is currently a visitor at the Institute for Advanced Study.
 She has written for The Globe and Mail, The Walrus, Canadian Geographic, The Mathematical Intelligencer, Leonardo, The New York Times, Smithsonian, and other publications.
-As a Leon Levy fellow she worked on a biography of the mathematician John Horton Conway, to be published by Bloomsbury in 2015.
+As a Leon Levy fellow she worked on her biography of the mathematician John Horton Conway, Genius at Play, published by Bloomsbury in July 2015.

 Damion Searls is the author of Everything You Say Is True, a travelogue, and What We Were Doing and Where We Were Going, a collection of stories.
 He has written for Harper's, The Believer, n+1, The Paris Review, Bookforum, Brick, and others, and is the editor of Thoreau's The Journal: 1837-1861.
 He is an award-winning translator from German, French, Dutch, and Norwegian, including books by Proust, Rilke, Ingeborg Bachmann, Hans Keilson, and Nescio, as well as biographies of Anne Frank's family and of Martin Kippenberger.
 His forthcoming translations include a collection of stories by Robert Walser, the last novel by Christa Wolf, and a new translation of Hermann Hesse's Demian.
 As a Leon Levy fellow he worked on a biography of the Swiss psychologist Hermann Rorschach.